blueripple/blueripple-research/br-2021-VA/posts/VA1/inputs/post_intro.md

 the demographic data we built for each VA lower house district.
 The result is a prediction for the expected D vote share in each district.

-We’ll cut to the chase: in the chart below we plot the model estimate (using 2018 data) vs. the 2019 result.
-We also plot the model=result line, where every dot would fall if the model were perfect, and a regression line (with $R^2$) to show how much explanatory power the model has.
+Cutting to the chase: in the chart below we plot the model estimate (using 2018 data) vs. the results of the 2019 election.
+In blue, we also plot the model=result line, where every dot would fall if the model were perfect, and a regression line in red (contested races only; $R^2 = 0.75$) to show how much explanatory power the model has.
-For contested races the model is far from perfect but nonetheless extremely informative.
-The uncontested races fall on the sides of the chart and we can see that these are predictable one-sided in the model, with the exception of district 30 (an uncontested victory for the Dems but looks like a very republican district) and district 78 (a swingy district that was uncontested by the Democrats).
+The model is far from perfect but nonetheless extremely informative.
+The uncontested races fall on the sides of the chart and we can see that these are predictably one-sided in the model, with the exception of district
+78 (a swingy district that was uncontested by the Democrats).